Temperature and net baryochemical potential dependence of $\eta/s$ in a hybrid approach: Results

-For the comparison of $\rho$ dependence, it becomes clear that the effect is rather small and reduces with the collision energies as well as with decreasing centrality.
-In both cases either the density of the medium is reduced or the net baryochemical potential.
 A closer insight is given in Fig. \ref{fig:etatime}, which shows the effective shear viscosity over entropy ratio during each timestep for central collisions at $\sqrt{s_{NN}}$= 39 GeV.
 The strongest effect can be seen in the very early stages of the hydrodynamic evolution, where densities are high.
 In general, the parameterization in $\epsilon$ shows a strong time dependent behavior.
 At the observed energies, many fluid elements are initialised close or slightly above $\epsilon_{\text{kink}}$ and have small shear viscosities, which quickly decreases when the cells cool down and become more dilute.
 Let us emphasize here again, that this does not imply that the finite net baryochemical potential is irrelevant, since our $\eta/s(\epsilon)$ incorporates this dependence implicitly.

 \FloatBarrier